 Monday-Friday Games: The Jackie Robinson Rotunda, Hodges Entrance and ticket windows will open 2 hours prior to each game so that fans may arrive early to watch infield and batting practice.
 All other gates will open 1 1/2 hours prior to the start of the game.

-Saturday & Sunday Games: The Rotunda gate will open 2 1/2 hours prior to weekend game start times for Full Season and 41-Game Ticket Holders only.
+Saturday & Sunday Games: The Rotunda gate will open 2 1/2 hours prior to weekend game start times for Full Season, 41-Game Ticket Holders, and 20-Game Ticket Holders only.
 All other gates will open 2 hours prior to first pitch.

 Opening times may vary for doubleheaders, concerts and special game dates.